junxit/us-congress-bills-116/bill.md

 ## § 5.
 Funding

-Of the amount made available to the Secretary of Commerce under section 311(e) of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
-1861(e)) for each of fiscal years 2019 through 2024, the Secretary shall use $2,000,000 to carry out section 4 of this Act.
+The Secretary of Commerce shall carry out this Act using amounts made available to the Department of Commerce for fiscal years 2022 through 2026.